MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-SafeLinksPolicy.md

 ```

 ### -ExcludedUrls
-The ExcludedUrls parameter is deprecated.
-Use the DoNotRewriteUrls param instead.
-If you have any scripts that use the ExcludedUrls parameter, update them to use the DoNotRewriteUrls param.
+The ExcludedUrls parameter has been deprecated.
+Use the DoNotRewriteUrls parameter instead.
+If you have any scripts that use the ExcludedUrls parameter, update them to use the DoNotRewriteUrls parameter.

 ```yaml
 Type: String[]